 6. Plan ahead when eating out

-Vegan restaurants may be few and far between but you’ll find that almost every restaurant will have some vegan options on the menu.
-Chain restaurants usually have larger menus and so tend to have the most choice for vegans.
+Vegan restaurants may be few and far between, but you’ll find that almost every restaurant has some vegan options on the menu.
+Chain restaurants usually have larger menus and tend to have the most choice for vegans.

-If you don’t have a say in the choice of venue, for example, if it’s a friend’s birthday celebration, then look up the menu online.
-If there are no vegan options, you can call the restaurant and there’s a very high chance that they’ll be able to make you whatever you want to eat with a few days’ notice.
+If you don’t have a say in the choice of venue—for example, if it’s a friend’s birthday celebration—then look up the menu online.
+If there are no vegan options, you can call the restaurant, and there’s a very high chance they’ll be able to make you whatever you want to eat with a few days’ notice.

 7. Educate yourself

-Learning more about the reasons why people go vegan can be very motivating.
-There are lots of vegan documentaries that you can watch such as ‘Cowspiracy’ which explains the link between animal agriculture and climate change, ‘What The Health’ which shows the link between diet and disease, and ‘Earthlings’ which shows how animals are treated on farms.
+Learning more about the reasons people go vegan can be very motivating.
+There are lots of vegan documentaries you can watch such as ‘Cowspiracy,’ which explains the link between animal agriculture and climate change; ‘What The Health,’ which shows the link between diet and disease; and ‘Earthlings,’ which shows how animals are treated on farms.

-A healthy vegan diet can easily provide you with every vitamin and mineral that your body needs, except vitamin B12.
-That’s because B12 comes from soil that is eaten by animals and stored in their bodies.
-A great vegan source of B12 is nutritional yeast which you can add to pretty much anything.
+A healthy vegan diet can easily provide every vitamin and mineral your body needs, except vitamin B12.
+That’s because B12 comes from soil eaten by animals and stored in their bodies.
+A great vegan source of B12 is nutritional yeast, which you can add to almost anything.

-To make sure that you get absolutely everything that you need during your vegan week, taking a daily multivitamin pill is the easiest way to make sure that you’re covered.
+To make sure you get absolutely everything you need during your vegan week, taking a daily multivitamin pill is the easiest way to ensure you’re covered.

 9. Don’t be a perfectionist

 If you slip up, it doesn’t matter.
-Remember that just trying a vegan diet for a week is a great step to make so if you accidentally eat something that isn’t vegan, just forget about it and carry on.
-Veganism isn’t about being perfect, it’s about doing what we can to reduce animal suffering.
+Remember that just trying a vegan diet for a week is a great step, so if you accidentally eat something that isn’t vegan, just forget about it and carry on.
+Veganism isn’t about being perfect; it’s about doing what we can to reduce animal suffering.

 Vegan weekly meal plan

-Everyone is different in the foods that they enjoy so it’s always a good idea to create your meal plans rather than follow anyone else’s too strictly.
+Everyone is different in the foods they enjoy, so it’s always a good idea to create your meal plans rather than follow anyone else’s too strictly.

 However, if you’re looking for a quick and easy vegan meal plan for the week that requires no special ingredients and doesn’t require you to spend lots of time cooking, then take a look at the meal plan below.